granstel/Helpers.Autofac/README.md

 ================

 SafeInvoker:
-Represents a dependency that can be released after using.
+Represents a dependency that releases after using.
 Depend on System.Func<Owned<T>> in order to create and dispose of other components as required.

 Install